AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 ### Introduction
 300,000 kilometers per second.
 The constant velocity of light.

 This is the number constantly ogled at us by every angle of modern science.
-It has been repeated for so long that most have forgotten its origins and everyone has forgotten how to defend it.
+It has been repeated for so long that most have forgotten its origins or even how to defend it.

-But even Einstein himself struggled to defend this point, and those who studied his life claim he wrestled with this idea *to the point of despair.*
+But even Einstein himself struggled to defend this point, and those who studied his life claim he wrestled with this idea *to the point of despair.* The idea was not truly of Einstein's making, but borrowed from the works of Lorentz and Maxwell.
+All three of these men had a common problem.
+They were all scrambling to maintain a theory they had spent their lives defending, the luminiferous aether, and this theory had just been proven impossible.

-It is this singular assumption, the constant velocity of light, that has made much of modern theoretical physics unintelligible and unworkable.
-It is this postulate that builds the foundation of all relativity theory
+It is this singular assumption, the constant velocity of light, that builds the foundation of all relativity theory, and it is this postulate that has made much of modern theoretical physics unintelligible and unworkable.
+To pull on this thread is liable to unravel nearly a century of thought.
+This pales in comparison to

-To pull on this thread is liable to unravel decades of thought, so I must proceed with care.
+This paper is not meant to convince the scientific establishment As I've seen in my study of this topic, if you pull on this thread, you are liable to unravel not only decades of thought, but countless careers, institutions, and billions of dollars.

 On its own the postulate is logically incoherent, and requires additional theories like time dilation and length contraction in order to remain logically valid.
 But these theories bring an even greater number of paradoxes which again require additional theories to resolve.